HF: I run a Yaesu FT-450D connected via a LDG AT-200Pro II Autotuner to a Zerofive 43′ vertical and a Chameleon Emcomm II 60′ end fed at 15′.

 Nothing beats living in the middle of nowhere, alas.
 Because I don’t, I have a QRM-180 noise reduction system.
 There are other products like this such as the MFJ-1026, Timewave ANC-4, the VK5TM Noise Eliminator and so on.
 Both the VK5TM and the QRM-180 are sold as kits.
 If you like building kits (like I do), get the QRM-180 as it is well thought-out and an intermediate level build.

-A Raspberry Pi 3+ runs Hamclock software and displays spots posted for my gridsquare (DO30) to a dedicated monitor, so I can see what the bands are up to in a glance.
-It’s one of 3 RPi here in the shack.
+A Raspberry Pi400 runs Hamclock software on a dedicated monitor, so I can see what the bands are up to in a glance.
+It’s one of two RPi here in the shack.

 VHF: I run a Yaesu FT-8900 quad band FM radio capable of cross-band repeat.
 It is connected to a dual band collinear antenna at 40′ giving me 8dB of gain.